 Pricing Strategy #2 – Change the Playing Field

 I graduated from university during a recession and had to take a job I hated – selling multi-part business forms for NCR.
-In that industry, the common approach was to ask if you could bid on their existing forms and to try to win it on price (against what was usually a behemoth of a competitor).
+In that industry, the common approach was to ask if you could bid on their existing forms and try to win it on price (against what was usually a behemoth of a competitor).
 The standard discount I was authorized to offer was 40% – ouch!
-Well, we had a much bigger competitor, and that was not exactly a creative or successful sales strategy.
+That was not exactly a creative or successful sales strategy.
 Even if I got the deal one year, the competitor would undercut me the following year, and we were basically in the trap of racing to the bottom while our customers played us off against each other.
 Sound familiar?

 I figured out pretty quickly that I was having to sell almost double my quota every time I cut the price by almost half, so I decided to take a different approach.
 I started asking my customers for samples of completed forms, and I asked them to map out where each of the copies went.
 I almost always found a way to reduce the size and to eliminate unused copies.
 This differentiated me from the “lazy” competitor who was in the habit of simply repeating the order, and my customers appreciated the time I invested to understand their needs.
 Using that strategy, I was able to offer the customer a less costly alternative, typically at list price.

 By taking the time to observe what the customer really needed to buy vs. making assumptions or asking them what they needed, I changed the playing field on my competition and turned a 40% discount into less than 5%.
 The customer won.
 My company won.
 And I won.
 It’s time for you to change the playing field in your business by getting a truly insightful look into your customers’ real needs and wants so that you can price for value and create a win for both of you.